 While no one wants it to happen to them, auto accidents unfortunately occur every day and can have major impacts on the lives of those involved.
-In fact, according to the National Safety Council, in 2018, over 4.5 million people consulted a medical professional for injuries following an auto accident.
-The costs associated with these injuries were estimated at $445.6 billion.
+In fact, according to the National Highway Traffic Safety Administration, in 2023, nearly 2-million people consulted a medical professional for injuries following an auto accident.
+The costs associated with these injuries were estimated at $413 billion.
 The options you have selected on your auto insurance coverage can dramatically impact your rights to seek compensation following an accident.
 Ensuring you understand your vehicle insurance coverage is an important step to guarantee you and your family are protected in the event of an auto accident!

 With many insurance providers and coverage types to choose from, and with all the text in those lengthy contracts, it is important to take time to understand the following: